Which city is cheaper, Prague or Kuala Lumpur?

 It's quite rainy in Kuala Lumpur.
 In October, Kuala Lumpur usually receives more rain than Prague.
 Kuala Lumpur gets 280 mm (11 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the autumn.

 Both Prague and Kuala Lumpur during the winter are popular places to visit.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.
 Also, many visitors come to Prague in the winter for the museums, the shopping scene, and the cuisine.

 Prague can get quite cold in the winter.
 Kuala Lumpur is much warmer than Prague in the winter.
-The temperature in Kuala Lumpur is usually 27°C (81°F) in January, and Prague stays around 1°C (33°F).
+The daily temperature in Kuala Lumpur averages around 27°C (81°F) in January, and Prague fluctuates around 1°C (33°F).

 In the winter, Kuala Lumpur often gets more sunshine than Prague.
 Kuala Lumpur gets 185 hours of sunny skies this time of year, while Prague receives 49 hours of full sun.